redis/redis-doc/docs/reference/protocol-spec.md

 <a name="integer-reply"></a>

 ### Integers
-This type is a CRLF-terminated string that represents an 64-bit integer.
+This type is a CRLF-terminated string that represents a signed 64-bit integer.
 Its encoding is prefixed by a colon (`:`) byte.

 For example, `:0\r\n` and `:1000\r\n` are integer replies (of zero and one thousand, respectively).